 Professor Abusch's research is concerned with the semantics and pragmatics of natural language.
 She has worked on the semantics of tense in various clause types, including issues of sequence of tense, the representation of futurity, the semantics of infinitives, and the semantics of verbal participles.
-She has also written about presupposition triggering, the scope properties of indefinite noun phrases, and interactions between aspect and causation.
+She has also written about presupposition triggering, the scope properties of indefinite noun phrases, modality, and interactions between aspect and causation.
 Currently she is working on superlinguistics, a project of applying linguistic methodology in semantics and pragmatics to visual narratives and other non-linguistic materials.
-In the area of visual narrative, she has written about co-indexing, temporal succession, free perception constructions, and descriptions of pictures in language, and multi-media narratives.
+In the area of visual narrative, she has written about co-indexing, temporal progression and aspect, free perception constructions, descriptions of pictures in language, and multi-media narratives.
 Among the tools applied are possible world semantics, DRT/dymamic semantics, and implicature.